Your coastal property has already lost value to sea rise. This site can tell you how much

 Miami-Dade County property values are up — again — this year, but new research shows that growth could have been even larger if thousands of homes weren’t at risk of regular flooding from sea level rise.

 The study, from the nonprofit First Street Foundation, shows the county racked up $465 million in lost real-estate market value between 2005 and 2016.
-That data is now available on Flood iQ, a searchable website where property owners can find a a data-driven estimate of how much their land (or their city) has already been affected by rising seas.
+That data is now available on Flood iQ, a searchable website where property owners can find a data-driven estimate of how much their land (or their city) has already been affected by rising seas.

 Here is one high-end example: A five-bedroom, five-and-a-half bathroom waterfront home on Bay Lane in Key Biscayne has seen a slow but steady growth in assessed value the last couple years.
 This year, the 28,000-plus square foot house has a market value of more than $24 million.